Cart 0

 · A short bio (50 words max.)

-· A short answer to the following Rabbit prompt: Tell us about a nonfiction poem that you return to again and again and why
+· A short answer to the following Rabbit prompt: What is a ‘nonfiction poem’ that you would offer to a young or new reader of poetry?

 *We accept simultaneous submissions, but please let us know as soon as a submitted poem has been accepted elsewhere.

-We are thrilled that our guest co-editors for this first Rabbit Annual are Mark Nowak (US) and Angela Costi (Australia).
+We are thrilled that our guest co-editors for this 2026 Rabbit Annual are Jaya Savige and Susie Anderson.

 About the guest editors: